-There is an old law, which was based on observations of how people got iller, or better, hundreds of years ago in the West (this is not a Chinese concept) called the Law of Cure.
+There is an old law, based on how people got more ill – or better – in the West.
+This is not a Chinese concept.
+It’s called the Law of Cure.

-(Actually this was first enunciated by Dr Constantine Hering, a German Doctor who converted to homoeopathy and eventually moved to the United States of America in the 19th century.
-Whether you believe in homoeopathy and the vitalist philosophy of health from which it sprang is neither here nor there: Hering's "Law of Cure" when observed can produce remarkable results.)
+This was first elaborated by Dr Constantine Hering, a German Doctor who converted to homoeopathy.
+He eventually moved to the United States of America in the 19th century.
+Whether you believe in homoeopathy and the vitalist philosophy of health from which it sprang is neither here nor there!
+Hering’s “Law of Cure” when observed can produce remarkable results.

 In its original form the law stated that a really health-enhancing treatment would tend to make symptoms move:-

 Because acupuncture points used for treatment often cover many parts of your body, arms and legs, and may be addressing problems in those areas, the third part of the ‘Law of Cure’ is less obvious in practice.